agentmorris/camera-trap-ml-survey/README.md

 * Sakthivanitha M, Lakshmi RB, Chitra A, Priscila SS.
 Detection of Animal Hunters in Forest Using Regional Convolutional Neural Network Algorithm.
 In 2023 International Conference on New Frontiers in Communication, Automation, Management and Security (ICCAMS) 2023 Oct 27 (Vol. 1, pp. 1-8).
 IEEE.

-* WildEye.
-MegaDetector evaluation.
-(This is really a note to self to add this to this page, I've read this a zillion times.)

 #### Papers from <= 2022